Am I Pregnant?

 Published by Capstone Doula Services

 My name is Becky.
-I’ve worked in healthcare now for 14 years.
-I am a certified labor and postpartum Doula, level I Reiki certified, a certified Childbirth Educator and taken trainings for continuing education in VBAC, Infant Feeding, Mental health, infant loss, cultural competence, spinning babies and more.
+I’ve worked in healthcare for over a decade, graduated from occupational therapy school in 2009.
+I am a certified labor and postpartum Doula, level I Reiki certified, a certified Childbirth Educator and taken trainings for continuing education in VBAC, Infant Feeding, Mental health, infant loss, cultural competence, continuing education on other topics such as spinning babies and more.
 I love keeping up with the latest trainings.
-I also offer c-section education to those with planned cesarean birth and I do post surgical education with people to learn how to prevent injury after an abdominal surgery such as c-section where I teach best ways to move around in your daily routine and give you recovery tips and tricks.
-I got my Master's degree in occupational therapy with a minor in psych.
+I also offer c-section education in planned cesareans or for unplanned csections.
+I love doing post surgical education with people to learn how to prevent injury after their surgery in my cesarean home visits, where I teach best ways to move around in your daily routine after this type of abdominal surgery.
+I customize all of my therapist recovery tips and tricks based on you & your home set up.
+Besides my Master's in OT, my minor is psychology.
 As an OT I focused 11 years of my career in rehab and acute care.
 I worked with multi-diagnoses, intensive care units, burn survivors, amputees, orthopedic injuries, knee/hip replacement surgeries, back pain, post spinal surgeries, multi-trauma patients, patients, heart disease, genetic disorders, stroke and much more.
-Using evidence based practice, team work, non-judgemental care, and great communication are strong skills of mine that I gained from these experiences.
-My husband and I live in melrose, Massachusetts.
-We have two sons, we love dogs and spending time with family and friends.
-I’m 37 years old and since I was 15 I’ve always been volunteering which is another passion of mine.
+My approach to working with clients is from not only an evidence based background but also taking into account holistically that whole person, taking into account their beliefs, their parent style and what their goals are ultimately, and helping them find a good balance as they navigate new parenthood or adding to their family.
+I place strong emphasis on keeping a calm presence in the room which puts a lot of emphasis on considering the role of everyone in the room, and sticking to a “team work” approach.
+I pride myself in providing non-judgemental care and having great for communication skills with you, your loved one, or your provider to make you have the best experience.
+My husband and I live in melrose, Ma.
+We like the outdoors, dogs, We have two sons, love going out, spending time with family and friends.
+I’m 38 years old.
+Since I was 15 years old, I’ve always been volunteering which is another passion of mine.
 I love helping families in my community and giving people the best resources to help them succeed in having a positive labor + postpartum experience!
-When you hire me, you learn hands on techniques, coping skills, and all the practical skills you will need.
+When you hire me, you learn from a hands on technique approach and learn various coping skills, and practical skills that we practice 1:1.
 My skill set is unique and valuable to families across my whole community due to my background in the medical field working along side the medical team.
-Working on teams helped me to gain great communication skills and great customer service skills, to give people the best experience.
-I also have completed doula trainings with both DONA and ProDoula; Certification completed for labor, postpartum, and CBE all through ProDoula.
-Having doula support can be the difference between people feeling overwhelmed vs. feeling confident, educated, well rested, and feeling fully supported throughout your experience.
-My favorite part of labor support is that through our prenatal meeting preparation, it can take the fear out of the birth experience because they come out of our prenatal feeling educated on all topics, prepared and ready for anything.
+Working on teams helped me to gain great customer service skills and helped me always value continuous growth and life long learning.
+I also have completed doula trainings for labor, postpartum, and CBE all through ProDoula which has been accepted also by work insurance companies (such as carrot).
+Having doula support can be the difference between people feeling overwhelmed vs. feeling confident, educated, well rested, and feeling fully supported throughout your entire experience.
+My favorite part of labor support is that through our prenatal preparation as it can take the fear out of the birth experience and leaves you feeling educated on all topics, prepared and ready for anything.
 Lastly, if you’ve had any health conditions or complex medical issues, I'm specially equipped to support you.
 For labor I will help you get into the mental state you need to be in, physically be more comfortable with massage, help suggest the best positions and comfort measures to cope with pain whether in or out of bed, with or without epidural.
-If you have a support person involved, having a labor doula can also make them feel more at ease, not only to show them how they can be more effective with hands on techniques and emotional support, in each of the stages of labor (as we practice this in the prenatal meetings at home), but also is very helpful for partners /spouses to know someone is there supporting their needs too.
-For ex: if they need a nap during a long labor, to run home to check on a pet, a child, etc, or just to grab food in the cafeteria to take a breath, take a break and move their legs to prevent them from getting woozy, etc. they can feel comfortable taking some time away knowing you're in the best hands with your doula.
-Your partner knows you best and your doula knows birth best, so together we make a great team to help you through the labor process.
-As your doula, I’m here to support you 24/7 through phone, text, email once you hire me.
+If you have a support person involved, having a labor doula can also make them feel more at ease, not only to show them how they can be more effective with hands on techniques but also more familiar with ways to give you emotional support, and recognize when you enter various stages of labor.
+Some labors can be very long even 1-2 days and it is very helpful for partners /spouses to know someone is there supporting their needs too alongside the Doula and team as everyone has their special roles.
+Your partner knows you best and your doula knows birth best so together we make a great team to help you through the labor process.
+As your doula, I’m here to support you + your partner, from start to finish.
+I’m also available for some postpartum work, evening or overnight shifts, and offer 1:1 private classes at your home (and on request sometimes provide couples or small group classes).
 Call or email today for a consult on how I can best serve you and your family!